-Fan's viral 96-mph pitch catches attention of MLB team, scores minor-league contract
+Fan's viral 96 mph pitch catches attention of MLB team, scores minor league contract

 CLICK HERE TO GET FOX NEWS APP

-Patterson was reportedly working towards a potential contract with the A's since February, but his astounding pitch at Coors Field concluded the agreement.
+Patterson had been reportedly working toward a potential contract with the A's since February, but his astounding pitch at Coors Field concluded the agreement.

 Fox News' Morgan Cheung contributed to this report.